 Because the medical industry is so large, it may be hard to know about new treatments unless your doctor shares them with you.
 Thankfully, you can also learn more about new medical treatments on your own.

 From laser hair removal treatment to new cancer treatments, new medication and treatment are constantly being deployed for various conditions.
 Depending on your overall health and the specific medical conditions you may have, the following are a few new medical treatments you may want to consider, whether now or in the future.

 Pinhole Surgery for Gum Recession

 Your oral health is just as important as your overall health, and experiencing pain or illness in your mouth deserves the right treatment.
-If you suffer from periodontitis, your gums may have started to pull away from your teeth.
+If you suffer from periodontitis, your gums may have started to pull away from your teeth; a popular cosmetic dentist in Georgia notes that more than a quarter of dental problems involve periodontitis.
 In order to keep your teeth and gums healthy, this needs to be fixed.

 The traditional method used to fix gum recession is known as drafting.
 With this procedure, other sections of your gum are removed and placed in the recessed area in order to secure your teeth in place and repair the damaged gum.
 While this method is effective, it does require a lot of cutting and stitching and can be painful.